-During the spring of 2012, we were commissioned to undertake the Quinquennial Inspection of the church by the Parochial church Council of St. Peter's church.
+Phase 1 - we were commissioned to undertake the Quinquennial Inspection of the Church.
 The recommendation within the report was that the replacement of the roof finish should be undertaken as a priority repair item along with associated structural timber repairs.
-The church was covered in concrete tiles which were heavily degraded and the replacement of these with Welsh slate formed the basis of a successful grant application to English Heritage under the Listed Places of Worship Repair Scheme, with a grant being awarded in December 2012.
+The church was covered in concrete tiles which were heavily degraded and the replacement of these with Welsh slate formed the basis of a successful grant application to English Heritage under the Listed Places of Worship Repair Scheme, with a grant being awarded.

 Phase 2 - BTP worked with the Church on a second phase of priority repairs, which received HLF grant funding.
 The works involved repairs to an ornate decorative ceiling to the nave of the Church and the replacement/reinstatement of cast iron windows.

 BTP has helped to deliver an innovative development of sustainable,...